iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 IowaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on IowaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is a Tort Case, and What does it Involve in Iowa?
+What is a Tort Case, and What Does It Involve in Iowa?

 What is Iowa Tort Law?